 Contact lenses are made out of several different types of plastics.
 Soft contact lenses are made out of flexible gel-like hydrophilic (water loving) plastic.
-There are also hydrophobic rigid gas permeable (RGP) lenses that allows oxygen to flow through the lens to the cornea.
-There is a category of RGP contacts known as hyper oxygen permeable contacts.
-These are used for corneal refractive therapy and Ortho-K for overnight vision correction.
+There are also hydrophobic rigid gas permeable (RGP) lenses.
+Both soft and rigid materials allow oxygen to flow through the lens to the cornea but there is a category of RGP contacts known as hyper oxygen permeable contacts.
+These are used for Ortho-K for overnight vision correction.
 They are so oxygen permeable (even more so than soft contacts) they allow the cornea to breathe when worn like it isn’t even there.
 Ortho-K lenses are a revolutionary alternative to regular contacts that actually may stop the progression of Myopia and allow patients to see without irritation commonly found with daytime contact lens wear.